rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 Listing 17-40: Handling errors and shutting down the loops

-As usual, the correct way to handle a message send error will vary; just make sure you have a strategy.
+As usual, the correct way to владение a message send error will vary; just make sure you have a strategy.

 Now that we’ve seen a bunch of async in practice, let’s take a step back and dig